 I have a couple of other ideas for later!
 By the way, these crisps come in decorative tins perfect for a hostess gift or to add to a gift basket.

-For this apple crisp recipe, of course, you'll need apples.
+For this easy apple crisp recipe, of course, you'll need apples.
 Look for the crunchiest variety you can find.
 Envy or Fuji would be my choice.
 You'll also need butter, lemon juice, pecans, flour, and brown sugar.
 For the topping, you'll need more butter, brown sugar, salt, and cheese crisps.

-Gather all the ingredients for the apple crisp recipe.
+Gather all the ingredients for the easy apple crisp recipe.
 There's nothing worse than getting halfway through to realize someone ate your apples.
 Been there!

 Preheat oven to 350 degrees.